 - Medium grade vermiculite can be used directly for root cuttings.
 Just water thoroughly and insert the cutting up to the node.

 - Use vermiculite alone or mixed with soil or peat for seed germination.
 This will allow seeds to germinate more rapidly.
-If vermiculite is used without soil, feed the seedlings a weak fertilizer solution (1 tablespoon of soluble per 1 gallon of water) once the first leaves appear.
+If vermiculite is used without soil, feed the seedlings a weak fertilizer solution (1 tablespoon of soluble fertilizer per 1 gallon of water) once the first leaves appear.
 Damping off is thwarted since vermiculite is sterile and the seedlings are easily removed without damage to the roots.

 - Vermiculite mixed half and half with soil, peat or compost eliminates packed down soil in flower pots and houseplant containers while allowing excellent aeration, reducing watering frequency and allowing root spread.

-- To transplant using vermiculite, dig a hole that is 6 inches larger than the plants roots.
+- To transplant using vermiculite, dig a hole 6 inches larger than the plants roots.
 Fill in with a mix of vermiculite and the removed topsoil.
 Again, this allows for root spread, provides moisture control and protects the roots from drying out due to sun or wind.
 Three inches of vermiculite can also be used as mulch around shrubs and other garden plants like roses, dahlias, tomatoes.

 - Place bulbs or root crops in a container and pour the vermiculite around them.
 The sponge-like quality of the vermiculite will absorb any excess moisture and prevent rot or mildew while protecting them from temperature fluxes.